riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 The sample app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices).
 Composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API, it uses [ZipKin](https://zipkin.io/) instrumentation to export some application telemetry (traces for the service calls).
 The [Aternity APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) takes the Tracing Server role.

+The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity for application performance and behavior analysis.
+There is no data sampling.

 ## Prerequisites

 1. an Aternity APM account